 You’ll have seen a range of equal pay tribunal claims hitting the headlines during 2018.
 ASDA, Tesco, Morrison’s and Sainsbury’s (and Next too) are all facing enormous equal pay claims, potentially worth billions of pounds, from female shop workers who claim that they are not paid equally to male counterparts in the distribution centres.
 These ‘equal value’ claims appear to have a lot going for them and are a powerful example of the risks of having ‘gender silos’ in a business.
 We’re expecting that, as more equal pay cases go to tribunal and the awareness of equal pay continues to grow amongst employees, there will be a continued rise in equal pay complaints and claims – which in 2018 were already 233% higher than the previous year.

 TOP TIP: Don’t wait for an equal pay claim to happen.
 Conduct an Equal Pay Audit as soon as you can, to identify your pay gaps, know where your risks are and formulate your strategy.
 We have a track record in helping businesses identify their gaps and create strategies to address them.
-Click here for a copy of our Gender Pay Gap and Equal Pay Guide or if to discuss how we can support your business.
+Click here for a copy of our Gender Pay Gap and Equal Pay Guide or get in touch if to discuss how we can support your business.

 5. Employee and Worker rights